MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-timepivot.md

 ::: zone pivot="azuredataexplorer"

-Interactive navigation over the events time-line (pivoting on time axis)
+The time pivot visualization is an interactive navigation over the events time-line pivoting on time axis.

 > [!NOTE]
 > * This visualization can only be used in the context of the [render operator](renderoperator.md).